 4. CitiBusiness AAdvantage Platinum Select Mastercard

-For business travelers looking to supercharge their airline rewards points, the AAdvantage Platinum Select Mastercard offers significant benefits, including the opportunity to earn 65,000 American Airlines AAdvantage.
+For business travelers looking to supercharge their airline rewards points, the AAdvantage Platinum Select Mastercard offers significant benefits, including earning 65,000 American Airlines AAdvantage.

 This card can be used for Uber rides, business dinners, and a variety of office supply purchases, among other nominal expenditures in the routine course of business.